 What good is a God limited in this way?
 This kind of God who can't prevent conscious suffering of creatures he/she created?
 And who is unable to interact with the conscious creatures he/she created?

 Physicists are excited about finding a unified theory to unify general relativity (gravity) and everything else (quantum mechanics).
-Some propose string theory (I assume string theory is correct for this post).
+Some propose string theory (I am, for the moment, assuming string theory is correct).

 But even string theory doesn't ever explain why the universe is like it is, nor does it address the fine tuning of the fundamental constants of nature.
 These questions are forever outside of human knowledge.